Learn how to make a pom pom garland in any size or color with this easy tutorial. This will be a perfect addition to

 Skills Required: None.
 Even if you’ve never crafted before, you can do this project.
 You’ll be wrapping yarn on a plastic tool and then trimming.
 Then all you need to do is string your poms and hang.
 This garland is one of the easiest projects you’ll ever do.

 If there’s one thing we love around here, it’s pom pom crafts!
 There’s just something about those fuzzy balls that drive me crazy (in a good way).
 It’s because they’re just so dang quick and easy to make I think.

-But seriously, they’re perfect for parties.
-For home decorating.
+But seriously, they’re perfect for party decor.
+For DIY decor.
 For your Christmas tree (check out our pom pom Christmas garland!).
 And if you have pom pom makers (which make it super duper easy to get full poms), you can easily customize them with various sizes and colors.